ActsAsParanoid/acts_as_paranoid/README.md

 ## Support

-**This branch targets Rails 5.2+ and Ruby 2.5+ only**
+**This version targets Rails 5.2+ and Ruby 2.7+ only**

-If you're working with Rails 5.1 and earlier, or with Ruby 2.4 or earlier, please switch to the corresponding branch or require an older version of the `acts_as_paranoid` gem.
+If you're working with Rails 5.1 and earlier, or with Ruby 2.6 or earlier, please require an older version of the `acts_as_paranoid` gem.

 ### Known issues